 - The Web preview and the mobile preview on the apps may take longer to load

-- The Editor may start to feel more sluggish for larger screens
+- The Editor may start to feel more sluggish for screens with hundreds of layers

 The Proto.io Design plugins do this by default to easily allow: